+5. Use of insecure or outdated components

 “Use of deprecated or insecure software components/libraries that could allow the device to be compromised.
 This includes insecure customization of operating system platforms, and the use of third-party software or hardware components from a compromised supply chain.”

-The security of IoT ecosystem may be compromised by vulnerabilities in software dependencies or legacy systems.
+The security of the IoT ecosystem may be compromised by vulnerabilities in software dependencies or legacy systems.
 The use of open-source components by manufacturers to build their IoT devices creates a complex supply chain that is difficult to track.
 These components might inherit vulnerabilities known to the attackers, creating an expanded threat landscape waiting to be exploited.